 Applicants are encouraged to include as much detail as possible regarding their educational achievements (e.g., USMLE scores, CV, clerkship grades, etc.).
 Please note that our sub-internship is classified under the MENSU-501 elective in VSLO.

 - All students (BCM and visiting) MUST follow the BCM rotation calendar.
 Students should only apply to blocks for which they know that they will be able to attend the full rotation according to the BCM’s Academic Calendar.
 No exceptions.

 - All visiting medical students are required to attend Visiting Student Orientation on the first day of the clinical elective rotation.
 No exceptions.
-This orientation begins promptly at 9:00 AM.
+This orientation begins promptly at 9 a.m.